rychipman/mongosql-auth-c/README.md

 ### Windows

-First, ensure that MySQL 5.7.18 has been installed (installer [here](https://dev.mysql.com/downloads/file/?id=470091)).
+First, download the MySQL 5.7.18 [installer](https://dev.mysql.com/downloads/file/?id=470091) and install the products you need.
 Then, install the plugin using the msi installer provided on the releases page.

 ### OSX and Linux